 They left Lawrence County in about 1921 and returned to Pittsburgh for good, establishing a home in Avalon.
 A tragic incident occurred in 1921 which ended his primary working career.
 He cut his hand, and it led to blood poisoning.
 The infection spread to the full arm, and in January 1922 it had to be amputated at the shoulder, in Pittsburgh's Mercy Hospital, said the New Castle News.

-In the 1930s, Samuel was employed as an engineer at Montefiore Hospital, where his son Harold was employed as a fireman.
-Son Edmond also was an electrician.
+In the 1930s, Samuel was employed as an electrical engineer at Montefiore Hospital, where his son Harold was employed as a fireman.

-In her later years, Alice resided with her son Edmond at 309 Harrison Avenue in Avalon.
+In her later years, Alice resided with her son Edmond in her longtime home at 309 Harrison Avenue.
 She was a member of the United Presbyterian Church of Avalon, in the northern section of Pittsburgh.

 At the age of 84, Alice passed away in Kane Hospital on Jan.
 5, 1961.
 She had suffered from heart disease and hardening of the arteries.
 She was buried in the prestigious Allegheny Cemetery in Pittsburgh, the same cemetery where her mother is buried, although they rest in different locations.
 While her grave is not marked, it is within about 100 yards of the cemetery's landmark "Peace" sculpture.